Notes from Chapter 1 of Hirsch, Smale, Devaney (HSD).

 \] which gives us the relationship between a function \(x(t)\) and its derivative \(x'(t)\).
 Finding a solution means finding a function (or a general class of functions) that satisfies this relationship.
 Here, the solution is \[

-x(t)= k\exp(at).
+x(t)= ke^{at}.

 \] Why?
-If you take the derivative, then \(x'(t) = ak\exp(at) = ax(t)\).
-Thus, we satisfy the original ODE.
+If you take the first derivative of the solution, then \(x'(t) = ake^{at} = ax(t)\).
+Thus, we satisfy the original ODE!

-This is actually a general solution because \(k\) is not determined.
-To determine \(k\), we must specify the initial condition, that is \(x(t_0) = k\exp(at_{0}) = u_0\).
-Rewriting this, we get \(k = u_{0}\exp(-at_0)\).
+Rewriting this, we get \(k = u_{0}e^{-at_0}\).
 So, to determine \(k\), we need to know both \(u_0\) and \(t_0\).
 Often, we just set \(t_{0}=0\), resulting in \(k=u_0\).
 Then, the initial value problem is written as: \[

-x'=ax, \quad x(t_{0}=0)=u_0.
+x'(t)=ax(t), \quad x(t_{0}=0)=u_0.

 \] Generally, any solution must (1) satisfy the differential equation and (2) satisfy the initial value.